AutoRabitOrg/knowledgebase/product-guides/arm/getting-started/navigating-arm.md

 #### [Dataloader](../arm-features/dataloader/) <a href="#dataloader" id="dataloader"></a>

-ARM Data Loader allows you to configure your data loading operations in convenient and user-friendly GUI wizards and even allows importing and exporting Salesforce data without typing a line of code.
+ARM Dataloader allows you to configure your data loading operations in convenient and user-friendly GUI wizards and even allows importing and exporting Salesforce data without typing a line of code.
 Its powerful and easy-to-understand scheduling settings will enable you to specify almost any schedule quickly.
 You may schedule any data-loading operation for automatic execution.

 #### [Test Automation Factory (TAF)](../taf-workflow.md) <a href="#test-automation-factory-taf" id="test-automation-factory-taf"></a>